tfpickard/novellone/README.md

 ## License

 No explicit license has been provided.
 All rights reserved unless a license file is added.
+To encourage collaboration while keeping adoption friction low, we recommend adding the MIT License to the repository.

 ---